nsam747/ONS-API/README.md

 ## Potential Improvements (In hindsight):
-1) My solution didn't account for

-2) When parsing data from the ONS datasets into the sqlite database only categories (i.e 1.
+1) When parsing data from the ONS datasets into the sqlite database only categories (i.e 1.
 Food & non-alcoholic drinks) and their immediate subcategories (i.e 1.1 Food) are included.
 Due to lack of granularity I wasn't able to retrieve the relevant information for outgoings_sports (9.4.1 Sports admissions, subscriptions, leisure class fees) and outgoings_television_licenses (9.4.3 TV, video, satellite rental, cable subscriptions) which is why they were omitted from the result.

 I’ve built the application to be extensible such that if needed it could be relatively easily modified to accommodate categories within subcategories (i.e 1.1.1 Bread, rice and cereals) with a minor change to the relational database models and parsing script.